I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 To develop good cause, the OHO staff will:

-It is important to check for any update to the claimant's address before sending the HA-L90 and associate the updated queries in the D section of the file.
-In addition to querying the Case Processing and Management System (CPMS), OHO staff must check for the claimant's updated address using the Personal Communications (PCOM) system queries, including:
+OHO staff will check for any update to the claimant's address before sending the HA-L90.
+In addition to querying the Hearings and Appeals Case Processing System (HACPS) or the Case Processing and Management System (CPMS), OHO staff must check for the claimant's updated address using the Personal Communications (PCOM) system queries, including:

 NOTE:

 In some cases, an updated address may also be found on medical evidence or in the Online Retrieval System (ORS).
+See Standard Hearings Operation Procedure (SHOP) section 3.2.9.
 Additionally, when applicable, OHO staff will use the instructions in HALLEX I-2-5-69 C for verifying inmate information on the internet.

 3. When Developing Good Cause Is Not Necessary